erick-otenyo/wagtail-mautic-integration/README.md

 ```
 The rendered page should now include a form with matching fields as setup on your Mautic form.
+You can see a sample page in `sandbox/home/models`.

 Submitting will send the form data to Mautic and show the thank you message that was set